rgb-archive/spec/01-rgb.md

 Both header and body contain fields to which the contract is cryptographically committed ("commitment fields") – and fields that do not participate in the generation of the cryptographic commitment.
 The latter can be either permanent or prunable; the permanent fields are required for the contract verification process and need to be transferred to other peers.
 Prunable fields are computable fields, they serve utilitary function, optimising the speed of data retrieval from Bitcoin Core node.
 Prunnable fields are optional, they MAY be transfered upon request from one peer to other (alike witness data in bitcoin blocks), however peers are MAY NOT keep these data and can decline the requests for providing them from other peers.

+Contract is uniquely identified by its `proof_id`, which is computed as a single SHA245-hash of the serialized commitment fields from both contract header and body.

 ### Transfer proofs

 Every RGB on-chain transaction will have a corresponding **"proof"**, where the payer stores the following information in a structured way: